 The fact that coeliac disease was first diagnosed in 1950 and that a much larger group complain of less severe forms of wheat intolerance, allergy, bloating or just mild discomfort leads one to wonder why this scourge has sprung up in a period when bread consumption has fallen more than half.

-We do not claim that any of our bread is suitable for coeliacs but it is clear that a large number of our clients who cannot eat ‘factory bread’ because it makes them feel uncomfortable, get on very well with ours.
-It seems most likely that the transformative effect of lactobacilli in long fermentations is the explanation.
+We do not claim that any of our bread is suitable for coeliacs but it is clear that a large number of our clients who cannot eat ‘factory bread’ can eat our bread.

 GLYCAEMIC INDEX FOR DIABETES, BAD BOYS & THE REST

 The glycaemic index measures the speed at which a particular food raises blood glucose levels.
 Diabetics are well aware of the benefits of foods with a low glycaemic index which maintain stable blood glucose levels over many hours.
-The same issue is relevant to children and to the rest of us because foods with a high index can encourage mood swings, tiredness, irritability and aggression as well as a craving for sweet tasting food.
-Sourdough and wholemeal bread have the lowest glycaemic index and processed white bread the highest.
+Sourdough and wholemeal bread have a low glycaemic index and processed white bread the highest.

 We are very proud that a local School for boys with special needs is now one of our best clients for our loaves.